Just0Simon/just0simon.github.io/README.md

 ### **Unity Game Developer**

-On-site in Warsaw
-Remote across the EEA
+Warsaw, Poland | Open to Remote
 LinkedIn: [linkedin.com/in/ivan-hoina/](https://www.linkedin.com/in/ivan-hoina/)

 ---

 ## About Me
-Unity Game Developer with 2 years of experience in mobile and PC game development.
-Skilled in gameplay programming, optimization, and Unity architecture design.
+Unity Game Developer with 3+ years of experience in mobile and PC game development.
+Specialized in hyper-casual games, gameplay programming, UI development, and performance optimization.
 Proven ability to deliver prototypes, update legacy projects, and publish full games.
 Passionate about creating engaging player experiences and bringing ideas from concept to release.

 ---

-## Featured Project
+## Featured Projects

 ### 🕹️ Local Multiplayer Arena (Unity, Netcode for GameObjects)
 A technical demonstration of advanced Unity multiplayer development, built as a test assignment for a Unity developer role.
 This project showcases a local multiplayer game with a Host-Client architecture, server-authoritative logic, and real-time synchronization using Netcode for GameObjects.